-When you plug in a USB drive on our system, it usually mounts automatically; creating a directory by your username under the media folder.
-You can also access it through the file manager running on your system.
-Unfortunately, this is not always the case; sometimes, you need to mount the USB manually to your system in order to access it.
+When you connect a USB drive to our system, it is usually mounted automatically and a directory with your user name is created under the media folder.
+You can also access it through your system’s file manager.
+Unfortunately, this is not always the case; sometimes, you need to manually mount the USB drive in your system to access it.

-In this tutorial, we will explain how to manually mount and unmount a USB drive to and from your system.
-The commands and steps described in this article have been run on an Ubuntu 18.04 LTS system.
+In this tutorial, we will explain how to manually mount and unmount a USB drive to your system.
+The commands and steps described in this article will work on any recent Ubuntu version including Ubuntu 22.04.

 How to mount a USB drive on Ubuntu

 Let us follow these steps to mount a USB drive manually to your system:

 Step1: Plug in the USB drive to an available port.